stellar-deprecated/docs/guides/things-to-build.md

 - Create a tx that you would like to be signed by multiple parties
 - Enter the public keys that you would like to sign the tx
 - If any of these keys have previously associated their email address, then they will be sent a message
-- When you come to the site you see a list of all pending transactions:
+- When you come to the site you can:
+  - See a list of all pending transactions
-  - You can see the details of each transaction
+  - See the details of each transaction
-  - You can see who initiated the transaction
+  - See who initiated the transaction
-  - You can see who else has signed the transaction
+  - See who else has signed the transaction
-  - You can sign any that are waiting for you
+  - Sign any transactions that are waiting for you
 - Once a pending transaction is signed by enough people, it is submitted to the network
 - Once the transaction is submitted, all the signers are notified

 # Market Feed
-Data feed for the distributed Exchange inside Stellar.
+A data feed for the distributed Exchange inside Stellar.
 Something equivalent to the [Poloniex API](https://poloniex.com/public?command=returnTicker).
-This will be useful for apps like [stellarTerm](http://stellarterm.com) as well as getting the Stellar trade volume added to charting sites like [CoinMarketCap](http://coinmarketcap.com)
+This will be useful for apps like [StellarTerm](http://stellarterm.com) as well as getting the Stellar trade volume added to charting sites like [CoinMarketCap](http://coinmarketcap.com)

 # Quorum Monitor
 A web page that shows the state of the network quorum graph.
 Ideally, the quorum monitor shows: